-We used one symbol, here $\times$ , for values between the inner and outer fences, and we used another, here $\circ$ , for values beyond the outer fence.
+We used one symbol, here \times , for values between the inner and outer fences, and we used another, here O, for values beyond the outer fence.
+(These are not universal symbol choices.)

 The final activity is to erase the fences.
 This gives us our final picture: